 Michotte (1963) did not report any variations on those experiments, except for one in which the disc oscillated a little while moving horizontally (experiment 51).
 Preliminary investigations by the present author suggested that the spatial relations between the two objects when both are in motion might make substantial and qualitative differences to the perceptual impression: the large object might be perceived as launching, pushing (entraining), or pulling the small one depending on their spatial relations.
 Similarity in speed of the two objects also appeared to be important to the occurrence of these impressions.
-Thus, the main purpose of this experiment and Experiment 12 was to replicate the stimulus used by Michotte (with adjustments necessitated by the differences in technology) and to extend the range of stimuli used to test the possibility that qualitatively different impressions would occur depending on the spatial relations between the objects when in motion.
+Thus, the main purpose of this experiment and Experiment 12 was to replicate the stimulus used by Michotte (with adjustments necessitated by the differences in technology) and to extend the range of stimuli used, to test the possibility that qualitatively different impressions would occur depending on the spatial relations between the objects when in motion.

 Experiments 11 and 12 are important for two reasons.
 One is that there has been no subsequent investigation of this kind of stimulus and Michotte's experiments 50 and 52 have, as far as this author has been able to discover, never been mentioned since their publication.
 Michotte's account implies that it is not necessary, for entraining to occur, that the black square should approach and contact the red square: in experiment 52 the disc is visibly superimposed on the screen, the entrainer, all the time.
-So replicating that result alone would add to out understanding of the entraining effect.
+So replicating that result alone would add to our understanding of the entraining effect.
 The other reason is that the appearance of qualitative differences in perceptual impressions depending just on the spatial relations between the objects may be important to a full understanding of perceptual impressions of causality.
 The research literature since Michotte (1963) has been heavily dominated by the launching effect and qualitatively different causal impressions have been comparatively neglected (Hubbard, 2013a, 2013b).
 There is a possibility that all of them should be considered together as a single explanandum.
 These experiments may, therefore, shed more light on that.

 H14.
 When both objects have the same speed, there will be qualitative differences in reported impressions with launching favoured for some stimuli, entraining for others, and pulling for others, depending on spatial relations between the objects.
 When the objects have different speeds, differences in reported impressions will be weak or absent.